 Citrus are frost tender plants and temperatures below 7°C (45°F) may cause damage or even death.
 For this reason, in most parts of the UK, it is best to grow citrus in containers that can be moved to a warmer position over winter.

 They are quite hungry plants, so use nutrient-rich compost such as John Innes No 2, with the addition of 20 percent by volume of sharp sand or grit.
 Use ericaceous John Innes compost in areas where hard water has to be used for irrigation.
 There are also specially formulated citrus composts available.
 Repotting is best done in spring, using only the next size pot.
+In years when repotting is not necessary, remove the top 5cm (2in) of old compost in late spring and replace with fresh compost.

 Plants can be placed outdoors in summer, from mid-June to late September, if sheltered from cold winds.
 At other times, keep them in a cool greenhouse or conservatory.
 Citrus are not ideal houseplants, as the heat and dry atmosphere can cause scorch.